OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/outlook-api-requirement-sets.md

 ## Using APIs from later requirement sets

 Setting a requirement set does not limit the available APIs that the add-in can use.
-For example, if the add-in specifies requirement set 1.1, but it is running in an Outlook client which support 1.3, the add-in can use APIs from requirement set 1.3\.
+For example, if the add-in specifies requirement set 1.1, but it is running in an Outlook client which support 1.3, the add-in can use APIs from requirement set 1.3.

-To use newer APIs, developers can just check for their existence by using standard JavaScript technique
+To use newer APIs, developers can just check for their existence by using standard JavaScript technique:

 ```js
 if (item.somePropertyOrFunction !== undefined) {